Diplomacy Explained

 Hobby History

 DipCon is the North American Diplomacy Championships, held under the auspices of the NADF.
 When first started in 1967, Dipcon was more of an informal house game.
 Since the early 1970s, however, Dipcon has been held in a formal tournament setting throughout North America with its location rotating between regional Diplomacy events.
-The 2020 Dipcon was cancelled due to the pandemic, but the 2021 event was held in conjunction with Carnage in Mt.
-Snow, Vermont, with Adam Silverman of California being crowned the champ.
+The most recent DipCon was the 2024 Cascadia Open held in Vancouver and Katie Gray is North America’s reigning Diplomacy champion.

-World Dipcon was started in 1988 to recreate the success of Dipcon as a championship event but this time on the world stage.
+World DipCon was started in 1988 to recreate the success of DipCon as a championship event but this time on the world stage.
 WDC was held that year in conjunction with Manorcon, in the United Kingdom.
 Two years later, Chapel Hill, North Carolina hosted the second WDC, while Canberra, Australia was the site for the 1992 event.
-Now the event is held yearly, with the most recent World Dipcon Champ being Frenchman Gwen Maggi thanks to his 2019 win in Marseilles.
-The 2020 and 2021 events were cancelled by Covid, with the 2022 championship to be held in conjunction with the Carnage event in Vermont in early November 2022.
-Now that the Virtual Diplomacy Championship has been established beginning in 2021, World Dipcon should now be considered the world championship for Face to Face Diplomacy, with VDC being a coequal world championship for virtual FTF play and the ODC for online extended deadline play.
+Now an annual event, the tournament moves yearly between host sites in the three major regions, North America, Europe, and Asia-Pacific.
+The most recent World DipCon Champion is Canadian Nicolas Sahuguet with his victory in Milan.
+With the establishment of the Virtual Diplomacy Championship in 2021 as the annual tournament to crown the World Champion of virtual FTF play, VDC became a coequal World title alongside World DipCon as the World Championship for Face to Face Diplomacy and the Online Diplomacy Championship as the World Championship for online extended deadline play.

 The World Diplomacy Database contains tournament and league results from events held all over the globe and going back several decades.
 Though it does not include every tournament ever played, it does provide a sense of hobby history as well as allow you to look up the record of prospective opponents.